 Getting to Know You.
 Babies love to suck and there are no teeth yet.
 It is a beautiful time to get to know your child’s mouth, watch the development of the teeth, and learn how to look around in that dark space.
-With the child cradled in your arms or lap, let her/him suck your finger in to her/his mouth.
+With the child cradled in your arms or lap, let her/him suck your finger into her/his mouth.
 Gently pull your finger sideways into the cheek area and gently massage the gums on the cheek side.
 This massage feels good.
 As you do this more, each day she/he will allow you to massage the gums a little farther so soon you will be able to massage the gums all the way around the sides and front of the mouth.
-Your child will come to enjoy this as a part of cuddle and tickle time.
+Your child will come to enjoy this as part of cuddle time.

 Over a period of days and weeks you will become comfortable lifting the cheeks and lips away so you can see the ridge of gums where teeth will be developing.
 You will find you can slip your finger under the tongue and hold it left of right to see under there.
 This all can be done as massaging movements that your child will enjoy.
-She/He may start playing tongue games with your finger.
+She/he may start playing tongue games with your finger.
 After all, the child’s tongue is one of her/his primary tools in discovering the world.
 Just wait until they are agile enough to put things in their mouth and taste their way through the world.

 This little technique will be handy for a lifetime with your children.
 There will be numerous occasions over the years when you will want a good look around their mouth, whether it is to check their toothbrushing, evaluate a trauma or look at something your child feels that is different.
 You have learned gentle ways to get the cheeks, lips and tongue out of the way to take a good look.